Graduate Student Policies

 The effective starting date for determining the length of study is the date of matriculation.
 Time limits continue to run even during a leave of absence.
 Exceptions to the time limit are subject to appeal through the Associate Vice Provost for Graduate Studies.
 The student’s program must support the request.

 Change in Matriculation and Program Status

-For students changing to a different degree level within a program or between programs which are at the same degree level or below, the program graduate advisors involved must submit a Major/Program Transfer Application and a new plan of study to the Office of Graduate Studies for final approval.
+For students changing to a different degree level within a program or between programs which are at the same degree level or below, the program graduate advisors involved must submit a Change of Curriculum and Status Form and a new plan of study to the Office of Graduate Studies for final approval.

 When changing degrees (from PhD to MS or MS to PhD) the student is held to the requirements that are in effect for that degree at the time of degree change and not at the time of original matriculation.

 Students wishing to change from a master's degree to a doctoral degree program must have completed one year in the master's program before requesting the change.
 All requests for change of matriculation status from a master’s to a doctoral degree, or vice versa must be approved by the Program Graduate Advisor and the Office of Graduate Studies.
 Students who change programs or change from non-matriculated to matriculated status will have course credits applied to their new program of study according to the departmental guidelines.

 |NGR||0.0 (does not affect GPA)||No Grade Reported|

 |INC||0.0 (does not affect GPA)||Incomplete|